 Hack canyon is said to be named after Haskell Jolly, who was known to locals as "Hack" and owned a nearby spring and ranch.
-The Hack Cyn Mine is in upper Hack Canyon around 5.7 miles from Sunshine Road.
-This was a copper mine in WWI, there is still evidence of a tramway used to haul ore to the rim of the canyon for transport.
+The Hack Cyn Mine is in upper Hack Canyon, around 5.7 miles from Sunshine Road.
+This was a copper mine in WWI, and there is still evidence of a tramway used to haul ore to the canyon's rim for transport.

 "From the Hack Mine, 1,100 tons of uranium ore was shipped in 1951-52."
-(Quote from Tucson newspaper article from 2015) this mine and others in the area were closed and "reclaimed" in the 1990's.
+(Tucson newspaper article quote from 2015).
+This mine and others in the area were closed and "reclaimed" in the 1990s.
 Tailings and such were bulldozed to fill in any open mineshafts.

-A few power lines still grace the area near Hack Cyn Mine and I don't recommend camping near them if you can avoid it.
-The lines were vibrating and thrumming and causing our hair to stand on end as of Jan 2018 and BLM folks said they'd "send someone out to look at it".
-Uh huh.
+A few power lines still grace the area near Hack Cayon Mine and I don't recommend camping near them if you can avoid it.
+The lines were vibrating and thrumming and causing our hair to stand on end as of Jan 2018, and BLM folks said they'd "send someone out to look at it".
+Uh-huh.

 Your hike begins already down in the Hermit Shale!

 If your vehicle has made it all the way down to the trailhead, you'll probably be surrounded by cows, cow pies, and fencing.
 The BLM and Kanab Creek Wilderness sign awaits your attention, and a register is present for your autograph.

 There is a gate immediately behind these signs (see photos) please close it and latch the chain when you're through!
 (There are enough cows on either side)

 An undeniable use path takes off, and you can follow this 80% of the time.